Why get Botulinum Toxin Treatment?

 Anesthesia

 Patients should expect to experience minor discomfort during their procedure.
-In some patients a topical anesthetic can be placed to help make the small injections more tolerable.
+In some patients a topical anesthetic is placed to help make the small injections more tolerable.

 Administering the Botulinum Toxin

 The Botulinum toxin solution is administered to the specific muscles being treated in 0.1 mm aliquots.
 This leaves small little bumps on the skin that resolve in 5 minutes.
-Care is taken to avoid any superficial vessels that could be injured and result in bruising.
+During injection Dr. Thomassen avoids any superficial vessels that are injured and result in bruising.

 Recovery

-Following Botulinum toxin injections, patients can usually resume their normal daily activities.
-However, patients should avoid exercise that same day and rubbing or massaging the areas that were treated with the botulinum toxin.
-Rubbing or massaging these treated areas could lead to the toxin migrating from the point of injection.
+After Botulinum toxin injections, patients can usually resume their normal daily activities.
+Still, patients should avoid exercise that same day.
+Patients should also avoid rubbing or massaging the areas that were treated with the botulinum toxin.
+Rubbing or massaging these treated areas can lead to the toxin migrating from the point of injection.

 The Results

-Typically, patients will see the full results not immediately but in 4-5 days.
+Typically, patients will see the full results not right away but in 4-5 days.
 The results last from 3-4 months.
-Come see us in Fort Lauderdale for your next Botulinum toxin treatment!
+Come see us in Fort Lauderdale for your next Botulinum toxin treatment.
+If you would like more information, visit the American Society of Plastic Surgery website.